Constantinos-Mavrommatis/nf-plasmid-methylflow/README.md

 # nf-Plasmid-Methylflow

+> 🚧 Work in progress: refactoring the initial project to Nextflow.

 `Plasmid-Methylflow` is a **Nextflow pipeline** for analysing and QC-ing plasmid methylation from Oxford Nanopore **modBAM** files using `modkit`.

 It is designed for: